 As previously mentioned, genets are not cuddly pets.
 They are nocturnal and don't do well in groups of genets but usually will get along with dogs and cats if they have grown up with them.
 Smaller pets, like hamsters, will quickly become food to a genet.

 As an opportunistic feeder, the genet will eat basically anything it can get its paws on.
 Small rodents, reptiles, amphibians, and insects are all prey to the genet in the wild.
 In captivity, a mixture of grain-free ferret food and cat food is usually offered as a base diet with fruit, insects, and cooked chicken (with the bone still in) offered as daily additives.
 Be advised that if there are small animals in your house (mice, small lizards, etc.), the genet will probably try to catch them and eat them.

 Your genet should have a very large, secure enclosure.
 A large ferret cage is your best option because they already come with levels to climb on and small bar spacing so the animals can't escape.
-But this is just where your genet spends time when you can't watch him.
-He also needs several hours of playtime outside the cage–daily.
+But this is just where your genet spends time when you can't watch it.
+It also needs several hours of playtime outside the cage—daily.
 Harnesses with leashes can be put on your genet indoors and should always be worn if you let your genet go outside (make sure you get them used to a harness at a young age).
-Remember, if a genet can fit his head through something, he will be able to get his whole body out, too!
+Remember, if a genet can fit its head through something, it will be able to get its whole body out, too.

 Genets do best with no other pets in a house.
 If you want the best chance of your genet bonding with you, owners advise that there be no other pets in the house for your genet to bond with.